Vira Natura

 https://youtu.be/SDOCvUqfgWI

-Leaving Kochkor early, we will drive towards another large lake, Son-Kul sitting at impressive 3,016m above sea level.
+Leaving Kochkor early, we will drive towards the beautiful Son-Kul, a lake situated at 3,016m above sea level.
 On the way, we will pass Dolon Pass (3,030m) where we will stop for more high elevation butterflies.
-After another interesting butterfly location "33 Parrots” Pass, a magnificent view of Song-Kul opens with craggy mountains surrounding the lake where the south shore is scattered with yurts.
+After another interesting butterfly location "33 Parrots” Pass, a magnificent view of Son-Kul opens with craggy mountains surrounding the lake where the south shore is scattered with yurts.
 Overnight and dinner in a yurt camp.

-Leaving the high Song-Kul plateau from the south, we will pass Moldo-Ashuu Pass in the morning where we will hopefully see the morning butterfly activity.
+Leaving the high Son-Kul plateau from the south, we will pass Moldo-Ashuu Pass in the morning where we will hopefully see the morning butterfly activities.
 After the pass, we will descend into the magnificent valley formed by Naryn River, the largest river in Kyrgyzstan.
-In the early afternoon, we will reach the typical "badlands” habitat of the elusive Parnassius davydovi, a species described only in 2006.
+By the end of the day, we will reach the typical "badlands” habitat of the elusive Parnassius davydovi, a species described only in 2006.
 This dry scrubland in the Moldo-Too Range is also surprisingly rich in Lycaenids and Satyrinae.
-Overnight camping at the camping location.
+Camping at the location.

 Another transfer day and we will today drive to the southern city of Osh near the border with Uzbekistan.
-Although the distance to Osh doesn’t seem great, this route has mostly basic dirt roads only, so it will take time!
+Although the distance to Osh doesn’t seem great, about half of this route has mostly basic dirt roads only, so it will take time!
 A few hours after leaving Kazarman, we will drive over Kaldama Pass (3,072m) where we will stop for a few hours for some more butterflies.
-We will then take a long dive towards Osh through the dry lowlands of Fergana Valley where the mountains disappear, and the grassy hills and flatlands take over.
+We will then take a long drive towards Osh through the dry lowlands of Fergana Valley where the mountains disappear, and the grassy hills and plains take over.
 Overnight in Osh.

 We’ll leave Osh very early to make the most of the AM hours around Taldyk Pass (3,615m).
 The Alai Mountain Range is a transitional area between the Pamir Range in the south and the Tianshan Range in the north, and the butterfly fauna noticeably changes from the previous areas we have visited.
 At the end of the day, we will drive through the vast Alai Valley to the village of Daroot-Korgon for an overnight stay.

-Leaving Daroot-Korgon early, we will head south towards the magnificent Trans-Alai Range, the extremely high border region with Tajikistan.
+Leaving Daroot-Korgon early, we will drive towards the Tajikistan border.
 In this area we will look for the elusive Parnassius charltonius romanovi amongst others.
-Camping overnight on site.
+Camping overnight at site or return to Daroot-Korgon for overnight.

 On our final day in the field, we will revisit Taldyk Pass on the way back.
 After half a day there, we will make our final long drive back to Osh, arriving late afternoon.
 Farewell dinner and an overnight stay in Osh.